Toolbox talk on excavation safety

 - Get the service of a competent person who knows about soil analysis for the excavation activity.

-- Inspect all equipment for the excavation for e.g the excavator, backhoe loader, etc. Always use the equipment if they are in good condition.
+- Inspect all equipment for the excavation e.g the excavator, backhoe loader, etc. Always use the equipment if they are in good condition.

 - Always provide a safe means of access for excavations.
 Most especially, when they are deeper than 4 feet.
 Encourage the use of ladders, ramps or stairways.